 A Net-Zero Energy System

 Funded in part by $1.5 million in grant money from the Illinois Department of Commerce and Economic Opportunity, The Plant will install an anaerobic digester and a combined heat and power system to operate completely off the grid.
-By 2015, the completely enclosed, odorless anaerobic digester will consume 27 tons of food waste a day (~10,000 tons annually), including all of the waste produced in the facility and by neighboring food manufacturers.
-The digester will capture all of the methane from that waste, and the methane will be burned in a combined heat and power system to produce 400 kW of electricity, plus all the process heat needed for an onsite craft beer brewery.
-Excess heat will be used in an absorption chiller to regulate the building’s temperature.
-The Plant will also be energy efficient: while the building is already heavily insulated, we are improving the efficiency of existing mechanicals using recycled and locally manufactured materials.
+Once completed, the completely enclosed, odorless anaerobic digester will consume 27 tons of food waste a day (nearly 11,000 tons annually), including all of the waste produced in the facility and by food producing businesses all over Chicago.
+The digester will capture all of the methane from that waste, and the methane will be burned in a combined heat and power system to produce electricity, plus all the process heat needed for an future onsite craft beer brewery.
+Excess heat will be used to regulate the building’s temperature.

 Growing Vegetables with Fish

-Recycling will also take place in the aquaponic farm systems.
-Aquaponics is a closed-loop growing system that creates a symbiotic relationship between tilapia and vegetables.
-The tilapia produce ammonia-based waste that is sent through a biofilter where solids settle out and the rest is broken down into nitrates.
+The Plant’s aquaponics system is operated by Plant Chicago, NFP as a demonstration farm.
+Aquaponics is a closed-loop growing system that creates a symbiotic relationship between aquaculture – raising fish, and hydroponics – growing plants in water instead of soil.
+The fish produce ammonia-based waste that is sent through a biofilter where solids settle out and the rest is broken down into nitrates.
 Those nitrates are then fed to plants growing in hydroponic beds.
 By absorbing the nitrates, the plants clean the water, which is returned to the fish.
-The Plant will sell both the fish and the vegetables to local food markets and restaurants, and will do so at a profit.
+Plant Chicago’s system was also custom-built and incorporates recycled materials into it’s construction.
+Visit our Non-Profit’s Farms page for more information.